-Every bodily cell is tightly regulated with respect to growth, interaction with other cells, and even its life span.
-Cancer occurs when a type of cell has lost these normal control mechanisms and grows in a way that the body can no longer regulate.
+Every cell in the body has a system that controls its growth, interaction with other cells, and even its life span.
+When certain cells lose that control and grow in a way that the body can no longer regulate, it's called cancer.

-Different kinds of cancer have different signs, symptoms, treatments, and outcomes, depending on the type of cell involved and the degree of uncontrolled cell growth.
+Different kinds of cancer have different signs, symptoms, treatments, and outcomes, depending on the type of cell involved and how fast the cells grow.

-All kinds of cancer, including childhood cancer, have a common disease process — cells grow out of control, develop abnormal sizes and shapes, ignore their typical boundaries inside the body, destroy their neighbor cells, and ultimately can spread (or metastasize) to other organs and tissues.
+All kinds of cancer progress in the same way — cells grow out of control, develop abnormal sizes and shapes, exceed their typical boundaries inside the body, and destroy neighboring cells. ln time, cancerous cells can spread (metastasize) to other organs and tissues.

 As cancer cells grow, they demand more and more of the body's nutrition.
-Cancer takes a child's strength, destroys organs and bones, and weakens the body's defenses against other illnesses.
+Cancer takes a person's strength, destroys organs and bones, and weakens the body's defenses against other illnesses.

-In most cases, however, childhood cancers arise from noninherited mutations (or changes) in the genes of growing cells.
-Because these errors occur randomly and unpredictably, there's no effective way to prevent them.
+In most cases, however, childhood cancers come from random mutations (changes) in the genes of growing cells.
+Because these changes happen randomly and unpredictably, there is no effective way to prevent them.

 Sometimes, a doctor might spot early symptoms of cancer at regular checkups.
-However, some of these symptoms (such as fever, swollen glands, frequent infections, anemia, or bruises) are also associated with other infections or conditions that are much more common than cancer.
+However, some symptoms of cancer (such as fever, swollen glands, frequent infections, anemia, or bruises) can happen with other childhood infections or conditions that are more common than cancer.
 Because of this, both doctors and parents might suspect other childhood illnesses when cancer symptoms first appear.

 Once cancer has been diagnosed, it's important for parents to seek help from a medical center that specializes in pediatric oncology (treatment of childhood cancer).

-The treatment of cancer in children can include chemotherapy (the use of medical drugs to kill cancer cells), radiation (the use of radiant energy to kill cancer cells), and surgery (to remove cancerous cells or tumors).
-The type of treatment needed depends on the type and severity of cancer and the child's age.
+The treatment of cancer in children can include surgery (to remove cancerous cells or tumors), chemotherapy (the use of medical drugs to kill cancer cells), radiation (the use of radiant energy to kill cancer cells), and bone marrow transplant.

-For children with leukemia or lymphoma, surgery generally plays a minor role.
-This is because leukemia and lymphoma involve the circulatory system and lymphatics, two systems that are located all throughout the body, making it difficult to treat by operating on one specific area.
+For children with leukemia or lymphoma, surgery is not usually the main treatment.
+This is because leukemia and lymphoma involve the circulatory system and the lymphatic system, two systems that are located throughout the body.
+This makes it hard to treat these cancers by operating on just one area.

-In children with solid tumors that haven't spread to other parts of the body, however, surgery can often effectively remove cancer when used in combination with chemotherapy and/or radiation.
+However, in children with solid tumors that haven't spread to other parts of the body, surgery can often effectively remove cancer when used in combination with chemotherapy and/or radiation.

-Chemotherapy is medication which is used as a tool to eliminate cancer cells in the body.
-Kids with cancer can be given the chemotherapy medications intravenously (through a vein) or orally (by mouth).
+Chemotherapy (chemo) is medicine that can eliminate cancer cells in the body.
+Kids with cancer can take the chemotherapy medications intravenously (through a vein) or orally (by mouth).
 Some forms of chemotherapy can be given intrathecally, or into the spinal fluid.
-The drugs enter the bloodstream and work to kill cancer in all parts of the body.
+The drugs enter the bloodstream and work to kill cancer cells throughout the body.

-The duration of chemotherapy treatment and type and number of different of drugs used depends on the type of cancer and the child's response to the drugs.
-Every child's treatment differs, so a child may receive daily, weekly, or monthly chemotherapy treatments.
-The doctor may also recommend cycles of treatment, which allow the body to rest and recover between periods of chemo.
+How long chemo lasts and the type and number of different drugs used depends on the type of cancer and how well a child's body responds to the treatment.
+Every child's treatment is different, so a child may receive daily, weekly, or monthly chemotherapy treatments.
+The doctor also may recommend cycles of treatment, which allow the body to rest and recover between periods of chemo.

-The primary goal when treating kids with cancer is to cure them; this takes priority over all other aspects of care.
-However, many medications and therapies can make kids more comfortable while undergoing treatment for cancer.
+The main goal when treating kids with cancer is to cure them.
+This takes priority over everything else, even if it means unwanted side effects as a result of treatment.
+Thankfully, many medicines and therapies can make kids more comfortable while undergoing treatment for cancer.

-When possible, older kids should be involved with their own cancer treatment.
-Facts about the specific type of cancer and its effects should be explained in language suitable for the child's age.
-However, when cancer affects younger children — toddlers and those under age 4 — simply telling them that they are "sick" and need "medicine" to get better is often enough explanation.
+When possible, kids should be involved with their own cancer treatment.
+Talk to your child in language he or she will understand and explain the facts about the specific type of cancer and its effects.
+However, when cancer affects younger children — toddlers and those younger than age 4 — simply telling them that they are "sick" and need "medicine" to get better may be enough of an explanation.
 For all age groups, the goal is to prevent fear and misunderstanding.

 Many kids might feel guilty, as if the cancer is somehow their fault.
 Psychologists, social workers, and other members of the cancer treatment team can be a great help in reassuring and helping them with their feelings.

-The cancer treatment team can guide patients and families through the pain, uncertainty, and disruptions caused by cancer.
-If necessary, team can also contact or visit the child's school to explain the diagnosis to teachers and classmates.
-Replacing fear and misunderstanding with compassion and information is a goal in helping kids with cancer cope with the illness.
+If your child is diagnosed with cancer, look to the cancer treatment team to help guide your family through the pain, uncertainty, and disruptions caused by cancer.
+If necessary, the team can also contact or visit your child's school to explain the diagnosis to teachers and classmates.
+Replacing fear and misunderstanding with compassion and information is an important part of helping kids with cancer cope with the illness.

 The diagnosis and treatment of childhood cancers takes time, and there are both short-term and long-term side effects.
 But thanks to medical advances, more and more kids with cancer are finishing successful treatment, leaving hospitals, and growing up just like everybody else.
-Today, up to 70% of all children with cancer can be cured.
+Today, more than 80% of all children with cancer live 5 years or more.

 |Starlight Starbright Children's Foundation The Starlight Starbright Children's Foundation is a nonprofit organization that offers entertainment, education, social networking, and other activities for seriously ill children and their families.|